shmindmaster/AI-Chat-Email-Analytics-GUI/README.md

 When the user clicks the **Analyze** button, the tool imports the email or chat data into a Pandas DataFrame, filters it based on the sender and receiver email addresses, and performs sentiment analysis, keyphrase extraction, named entity recognition, and known entity linking using Azure Cognitive Services.
 The results are saved to a CSV file and displayed in a table in a new window.

-The tool also includes a cache object to optimize API performance by caching results to avoid duplicate calls.
-This improves the tool's performance and reduces the number of API calls required.

 ## Limitations

+There are a few limitations to this tool:

-We have not implemented input validation.
-It may not work as expected if you enter invalid input.
+- Input validation: We have not implemented input validation.
+The tool may not work as expected if you enter invalid input.
-We have not implemented robust error handling.
-It may not work as expected if an error occurs.
+- Error handling: We have not implemented robust error handling.
+The tool may not work as expected if an error occurs.
-We have not tested this tool with other types of data.
+- Data types: We have only tested this tool with email and chat data in CSV format.
 It may not work with other types of data.
-We have not tested this tool with other types of Azure Cognitive Services APIs.
+- API types: We have only tested this tool with the Azure Cognitive Services APIs for sentiment analysis, keyphrase extraction, named entity recognition, and entity linking.
 It may not work with other types of APIs.

 ## Contributing

 We welcome contributions to improve the codebase.
 Feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact

 For more information, contact us at info@mahumtech.com or visit our website at https://mahumtech.com.

 ## Disclaimer

 This code is provided as-is with no warranty or support.
 Use at your own risk.